Underdog promo code CBSSPORTS2: Play $5, get $75 offer for NFL conference championships, more

 QB Jarrett Stidham, Denver Broncos, 0.5 passing touchdowns - Higher (0.76x)

-Stidham has thrown a touchdown pass in each of his last two games in which he's played significant minutes.
+Stidham has played well when given the chance.
+He has thrown a touchdown pass in each of his last two games in which he's played significant minutes.
 In a 27-14 loss to the Las Vegas Raiders on Jan.
 7, 2024, he completed 20 of 34 passes for 272 yards and one touchdown with one interception.
 The SportsLine Model projects one touchdown pass, giving this a 3 out of 5 rating.
 Pick it at Underdog:

 WR Davante Adams, Los Angeles Rams, 4.5 receptions - Higher (1.05x)

-Adams has caught five or more passes in seven games this season, including five in a 34-31 win at Carolina in the NFC Wild Card Round on Jan.
+Adams can be a difference-maker.
+He has caught five or more passes in seven games this season, including five in a 34-31 win at Carolina in the NFC Wild Card Round on Jan.
 10. The SportsLine Model projects 4.8 receptions, giving this a 3.5 out of 5 rating.
 Click here to sign up for Underdog Fantasy:

 WR Cooper Kupp, Seattle Seahawks, 2.5 receptions - Lower (1.06x)